“Death is not the greatest loss in life. The greatest loss is what dies inside of us while we live.”

 “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

 I have thought a lot about that since I first discovered it.
-I often spend time reflecting at this time of year and wondering – have I made the most of my time this year?
-What would I do differently?
+I often spend time reflecting and wondering – have I made the most of my time?
+If I had to do the past month or year over…what would I do differently?

 And of course, now: have I been living a life true to myself – or am I living the life expected of me?
 Perhaps you’ve wondered the same thing yourself.